-- backpacking with the goal of having a higher intensity adventure than regular backpacking, where you’re carrying less weight and covering more ground and consequently, getting to see more of the great outdoors.
+- ultralight backpacking with the goal of having a higher intensity adventure than regular backpacking, where you’re carrying less weight and covering more ground and consequently, getting to see more of the great outdoors.

 - trail running over long days and a night or more, with the benefits of being able to go further, and truly immerse yourself in the wild, for more than just a day if you want to camp out overnight.

 Why Might I Want To Go Fastpacking?

 Carrying just the necessary amount of equipment means a fastpacker can move quickly while still being self-sufficient, even in really remote locations.

 Fastpacking is for any hiker or trail runner who wants to push further into the trails, and not just for elite or super fit runners.
-Make sure you do your research before setting out on your first fastpacking adventure though, as dangerous situations can easily arise in the great outdoors when you’re not properly prepared.
+Make sure you do your research before setting out on your first ultralight backpacking adventure though, as dangerous situations can easily arise in the great outdoors when you’re not properly prepared.

-This gear guide should help anyone wanting to learn more about the sport and of course the gear that makes it possible and just as importantly, enjoyable.
+This fastpacking gear guide should help anyone wanting to learn more about the sport and of course the gear that makes it possible and just as importantly, enjoyable.
 Whether you’re a trail runner keen to explore more remote locations or an experienced backpacker looking to lighten your pack, fastpacking is going to be a fun experience.

 Fastpacking Gear Guide